June 2025 No Kings protests: Turnout

-Organizers estimated that more than five million people participated in more than 2,100 cities and towns across the country, according to statements by No Kings and the American Civil Liberties Union, a co-sponsor of the protests.
+Organizers estimated that more than five million people participated in more than 2,100 cities and towns across the country, according to statements by No Kings and the ACLU, a co-sponsor of the protests.
 Politico estimated turnout in the millions and described them as the largest coordinated protests since the start of the second Trump administration.

 A crowdsourcing effort to tally participation was led by data journalist G. Elliott Morris, who wrote on June 15 that "back-of-the-envelope math" put total attendance "somewhere in the 4–6 million people range.
 That means roughly 1.2–1.8% of the U.S. population attended a No Kings Day event somewhere in the country yesterday."
 According to The Guardian, one estimate suggests that this was among the biggest ever single-day protests in US history.

+The protests demonstrated how social media can play a crucial role in political and civic mobilization.
+According to The Washington Post, much of the coordination took place on platforms like TikTok, Reddit, and X (formerly Twitter), with users using the hashtag #NoKingsDay to post rally locations, short educational messages about civil rights, and strategies for nonviolent resistance.
+A TechCrunch report also confirms that TikTok's video algorithms drove millions of views to relevant posts, enabling spontaneous and decentralized organizing.

+Sociologist Dana R. Fisher reported that participants were predominantly white, highly-educated, female, and middle-aged.
+Participants overwhelmingly supported Harris in the 2024 election and were highly civically engaged, but had generally not participated in civil disobedience or direct action in the previous year.

 Protests by U.S. state

 Alabama

 In Mobile, where organizers reported receiving threats ahead of the rally, an estimated crowd of 2,000 people gathered.
 At least 400 gathered in Montgomery across from the State Capitol.
 Several hundred attended the No Kings rally in Tuscaloosa outside the Richard Shelby Federal Building and Courthouse.
 Other demonstrations took place in Birmingham, Huntsville, Florence, Scottsboro, Fort Payne, Guntersville, and Athens.